2023 Best Economics Bachelor's Degree Schools in Georgia

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,254.

-You’ll join some of the best and brightest minds around you if you attend Mercer University.
-The school came in at #5 on this year’s Best Economics Bachelor’s Degree Schools in Georgia list.
+You’ll be in good company if you decide to attend Mercer University.
+It ranked #5 on our 2023 Best Economics Bachelor’s Degree Schools in Georgia list.
 Located in the midsize city of Macon, Mercer is a private not-for-profit college with a medium-sized student population.

 Full Economics at Mercer University Report